shanem/ml-system-design-pattern/Operation-patterns/Data-model-versioning-pattern/design_en.md

 - When you need to manage data and model versions, which is most of the cases in using machine learning for production.

 ## Architecture
-It is difficult of manage version of machine learning model.
-Just releasing a model into production system requires various components that need version, or naming, management.
+Machine learning model versioning is difficult.
+Just releasing a model into production system requires various components whose versioning and naming need to be managed.

 - Purpose of using machine learning for the project
   - Value (stock price forecast, anomaly detection, face recognition, etc)